DIFI-Consortium/gr-difi/README.md

 - [Support](#support)
 - [License](#license)

-## DIFI Blocks Using the IEEE-ISTO Std 4900-2021: Digital IF Interoperability Standard
+## DIFI Blocks Using the ISTO Std 4900-2021: Digital IF Interoperability Standard

-This is a set of GNU Radio blocks based on IEEE-ISTO Std 4900-2021: Digital IF Interoperability Standard version 1.0.
+This is a set of GNU Radio blocks based on ISTO Std 4900-2021: Digital IF Interoperability Standard version 1.0.

 There are two DIFI blocks (source and sink) as part of this OOT module.
 The Bit Depths currently supported are 8 and 16 with upcoming support for the full range of bit depths specified in the DIFI standard.